pybamm-team/pybamm-cookie/CONTRIBUTING.md

 Every new feature should have its own test.
 To create ones, have a look at the `test` directory and see if there's a test for a similar method.
 Copy-pasting this is a good way to start.

 Next, add some simple (and speedy!) tests of your main features.
-If these run without exceptions that's a good start!
-Next, check the output of your methods using any of these [assert methods](https://docs.python.org/3.3/library/unittest.html#assert-methods).
+If these run without exceptions, that's a good start!
+Next, check the output of your methods using any of these [assert methods](https://docs.pytest.org/en/stable/how-to/assert.html).

 ## Documentation